General features

 -

-Qt GUI, WEB, command line, Gnome Shell Search Plugin, Unity Scope, Dolphin KIO and krunner interfaces.
+Qt desktop GUI, WEB browser, command line, Gnome Shell Search Plugin, KDE KIO and krunner user interfaces.

 -

-Searches most common document types, emails and their attachments.
+Searches most common document types.
 Transparently handles decompression (zip, gzip, bzip2, etc.).

 -